-Employment in Campbelltown LGS is described I detail in the Draft Employment Lands Strategy (2020).
-The location of Campbelltown at the southern gateway to Sydney and the intersection of several major transport has attracted significant growth in warehouse and distribution.
+Employment in Campbelltown LGA is described in detail in the Draft Campbelltown Strategic Review of Employment Land Strategy (2020).
+The location of Campbelltown at the southern gateway to Sydney and the convergence of several major transport links has supported significant growth in warehouse and distribution activities.
 Other key employers in the LGA include:

-- Western Sydney University Campbelltown Campus

-- TAFE NSW Campbelltown
+- Western Sydney University Campbelltown Campus - TAFE NSW Campbelltown

-- Campbelltown Public Hospital

-- Campbelltown Private Hospital
+- Campbelltown Public Hospital - Campbelltown Private Hospital.